Kentico/xperience-by-kentico-contacts-importer/README.md

 ## Description

 Enables bulk import and deletion of contacts in an Xperience by Kentico solution using a `.csv` file.
-Imported contacts can be automatically assigned to a contact group during the import process.
+Imported contacts can be automatically assigned to a contact group or recipient list during the import process.

 ## Requirements